Mattbo1130/DropAhead/README.md

 Items: The max number of items to display in the dropdown.

-Select: The select list to display the filtered results
+Select: The select list id to display the filtered results

 Unmatched: The phrase to display in the select list when there are no matches